 Overwhelmed by safety metrics?

 In addition, the IndustrySafe inspection software allows organizations to conduct internal audits of a wide range of activities including safety audits and to track the organizations compliance with key OH&S criteria.

 Clause 10 of the ISO 45001 standard focuses on improvement, making sure your organization determines and implements action for improvement.
-The clause specifically calls out focusing on incidents, non-conformity and corrective actions to drive improvements.
+The clause specifically focuses on investigating incidents, non-conformity and corrective actions to drive improvements.
 The clause also includes an emphasis on continual improvement.

 Most safety software applications including incident and corrective action modules to help you track incidents and actions throughout the organization.
-The IndustrySafe software is no different as we include robust incidents and corrective action modules within our solution.
+The IndustrySafe software is no different as we include robust incident reporting and corrective action planning within our solution.
 Our incident module allows for detailed incident investigation and tracking of a multitude of incident types (to encompass non-conformity) and our corrective action module allows for the tracking of multiple types of actions items.

 If you're looking for a tool to achieve ISO 45001 compliance, sign up for a free demo of IndustrySafe today, or contact us to learn more about the IndustrySafe software.